 On each bar we want to identify the notes on the strong beats (1 and 3 in 4/4) and notes that play for a longer time, either because they are held or due to repetition.
 This gives us an idea of the chords we want to target.

-If using functional harmony, we can restrict our chord choices even more by using the strong-weak-strong-weak cadence or the tonic-subdominant-dominant-tonic patterns.
+If using functional harmony, we can restrict our chord choices even more by using the strong-weak-strong-weak or tonic-subdominant-dominant-tonic patterns.

 After selecting the chords we can perform voice leading and add embellishments as desired.